Two generational shifts are happening to America at the exact same moment — and nobody seems to see how they fit together.

 Where the financial models, conversion playbooks, and case studies will live.

-This is not a company, a pitch, or a thesis.
+This is not a company, a pitch, or an academic thesis.
 It's an idea that wouldn't leave me alone.

 Two of the biggest stories of our time — colleges running out of students, and a country running out of room to grow old well — are usually told as separate tragedies.
 Stand them next to each other and they look less like two problems and more like a key and a lock.